Author Archives: Pastor Tommy

 Filed under General

-Not only so, but we also rejoice in our sufferings, because we know that suffering produces perseverance; perseverance, character; and character, hope.
-And hope does not disappoint us, because God has poured out his love into our hearts by the Holy Spirit, whom he has given us.
-(Romans 5:3-5)
+Not only this, but we also exult in our tribulations, knowing that tribulation brings about perseverance; and perseverance, proven character; and proven character, hope; and this hope does not disappoint, because the love of God has been poured out within our hearts through the Holy Spirit who was given to us.
+(Romans 5:3-5 NASB)

 Leave a comment